grantmacken/glider/README.md

 This expression needs to run in the context of the runner docker instance using 'podman exec xq xqerl eval' ...

- The make alias shortcut to lists database uri items for our domain is
+ The make alias shortcut to list database uri items for our domain is

 ```
 make data-domain-list